 Autograph books are a must have item to have and look back on when you talk about “the First Trip to Disney!”.
 I’m also a huge fan of getting a stuffed animal/stuffy type toy that can grow with baby.
 Fun for the park and fun for home!

 Another super cool thing I saw at one of my last trips was to get a Disney BOOK- not an autograph book.
 Then you have all the characters sign that.
 Then you can read to your kids with this signed book!
 We are getting a Princess Book for my daughter to do this for her 6th Birthday.

-Light ‘Em Up
+Light Up Toys and Bubblers

 Glow up items are also a great thing to have- I look online for necklaces, spinners and glow sticks to bring before the trip.
 Especially since they cost 15-30 dollars at Disney and my toddler won’t really play with them much after the trip.
 You can find all of the light up toys at Disney in this guide if you’d like to know what the options are ahead of time.

 The Weather Stuff

-Make sure you bring rain ponchos, I normally grab a multi pack from Amazon for every trip so I can just toss them when we are done!
+Rain Coats are nice if you have the room to pack them.
 There is a 99% chance that it will rain at some point in your trip.
 Hopefully, you are at the pool and can run back to your room- not at the parks and completely soaked!
 This is also why I always recommend packing an extra outfit.
 Or at least a shirt for everyone in your party.

 If you come in the winter YOU MUST pack for both types of cold and hot weather.